akeneo/pim-helpcenter/content/updates/2020-09/1-be-more-and-more-productive-when-using-rules.md

 ::: meta-data type="New" features="Rules engine, Productivity" available="late September" link-to-doc="../articles/manage-your-rules.html#define-a-status-for-a-rule"
 :::

-This new status enables you to activate or deactivate your rules.
+We introduced a new property for rules: an enabled/disabled status.
+This new status allows you to easily activate or deactivate your rules.
 For example, if the creation/edition of the rule is not finished yet, setting its status to "disabled" will pause the automatic execution of the rule.
 Once the rule is ready, you just have to enable it to let it be executed!